jmwingenroth/WQ_LSTM/data query/documentation.md

 Across the 9 sites, the earliest 'dv' data availability of water chemistry variables was around 2014.
 Data was queried from 2010 onwards to provide sufficient discharge history for our lookback.

-Discharge and water temperature are the only two hydrologic variables that we carried out gap filling for.
+Discharge and water temperature are the only two hydrologic variables that we gap-filled.
+Water chemistry variables are considered response variables for the time being, and response variables don't necessarily have to be continuous for an LSTM.

+### Discharge

+### Water Temperature

 ## GHCND Site Selection